wp-plugins/woo-widget-product-slideshow/readme.txt

 Support and access to this plugin documents are available from the [Support tab](http://wordpress.org/support/plugin/woo-widget-product-slideshow/) on the Wordpress plugin page.

 == Changelog ==

+= 1.0.5 - 2013/12/24 =
+* Feature - Slideshow widget 100% mobile and tablet responsive, portrait and landscape viewing
+* Tweak - Tested 100% compatible with WP 3.8.0
+* Tweak - Tested 100% compatible with WooCommerce 2.0.20
+* Tweak - Ran WP_DEBUG All Uncaught exceptions errors and warnings fixed.

 = 1.0.4 - 2013/06/24 =
-* Tweak: IE7, IE8, IE9 display issues on some Theme Frameworks.
+* Tweak - IE7, IE8, IE9 display issues on some Theme Frameworks.
 Moved the plugins style sheets to load from the site header.
 Theme Frameworks load many style sheets and IE has limit of 32 style sheets.
 When Framework / Child have this many IE won't show any style sheet once that limit is reached.
-* Tweak: Updated plugins support forum link to the wordpress support forum.
+* Tweak - Updated plugins support forum link to the wordpress support forum.
-* Fixed: Full WP_DEG run.
+* Fix - Full WP_DEG run.
 All Uncaught exceptions fixed.

 = 1.0.3 - 2013/03/06 =
-* Feature: Updated plugins code so that it is 100% compatible with WooCommerce V2.0 and backwards.
+* Tweak - Updated plugins code so that it is 100% compatible with WooCommerce V2.0 and backwards.

 = 1.0.2 - 2013/01/09 =
-* Tweak: Updated Support and Pro Version link URL's on wordpress.org description, plugins and plugins dashboard.
+* Tweak - Updated Support and Pro Version link URL's on wordpress.org description, plugins and plugins dashboard.
 Links were returning 404 errors since the launch of the all new a3rev.com mobile responsive site as the base e-commerce permalinks is changed.

 = 1.0.1 - 2012/12/01 =
-* Fixed: Use Relative File Path of image instead of using Image URL's.
+* Fix - Use Relative File Path of image instead of using Image URL's.
 This fix is for  servers that have disabled URL file-access in parameter of getimagesize function.

 = 1.0 - 2012/11/06 =
 * Initial release.

+== Upgrade Notice ==

+= 1.0.5 =
+Major Upgrade – Full compatibility with WordPress version 3.8.0, WooCommerce 2.0.20 and backwards.
+Plus Mobile and Tablet display enhancement.